raspberrypi/documentation/configuration/camera.md

 ```
 sudo raspi-config
 ```
-Use the cursor keys to move to the camera option and select enable.
-On exiting raspi-config it will ask to reboot.
+Use the cursor keys to move to the camera option, and select enable.
+On exiting raspi-config, it will ask to reboot.
 The enable option will ensure that on reboot the correct GPU firmware will be running (with the camera driver and tuning), and the GPU memory split is sufficient to allow the camera to acquire enough memory to run correctly.

-To test that the system is installed and working, try the following command :
+To test that the system is installed and working, try the following command:
 ```
 raspistill -v -o test.jpg
 ```
-The display should show a 5 second preview from the camera and then take a picture, saved to the file test.jpg, whilst display various informational messages.
+The display should show a five-second preview from the camera and then take a picture, saved to the file test.jpg, whilst displaying various informational messages.

 #Troubleshooting